 After surgery, your body may be weak.
 Before returning to business as usual, you might need to visit a physical therapist.
 Physical therapy offers several benefits, including improving your range of motion and muscle strength.
 It can also help to alleviate pain and hasten the healing process.

 When determining questions to ask after surgery, make sure you ask if you can perform rehabilitation exercises alone or if you’ll need to work with a professional.
 Some questions to ask your surgeon may not be answerable until the surgeon has evaluated your post-op care to determine the best course of action.

 7. Will I Need a Nurse or Any Special Equipment While I Recover?

 Finally, make sure you find out if you’re going to need any specialized equipment or nurses to aid you in your recovery.
 For example, during hip replacement recovery, you may need to have a cane or a walker to help with mobility.
 Or, if you have a major wound, you may need a nurse to monitor your healing and provide professional care to prevent infections.

 Recover in Luxury at Pearl Wellness Retreat

 As you write down the most essential questions to ask your surgeon, make sure you ask if you can stay at a recovery center while you heal instead of the hospital.
-Pearl Wellness & Recovery is a world-class recovery facility located in the gorgeous, 5-star Viceroy Beverly Hills hotel.
+Pearl Wellness & Recovery is a world-class recovery facility.
 Enjoy recovering in a serene, luxurious environment where you can indulge in our 5-star hotel amenities and be pampered by our experienced nurses.